-"Auckland has been identified as a key data centre region, and one prominent infrastructure chief executive has said data centres are one of the hottest infrastructure investments globally."
+"Auckland has been identified as a key data center region, and one prominent infrastructure chief executive has said data centers are one of the hottest infrastructure investments globally."

 The Vendor Innovation Specialist award recognises companies helping partners deliver transformative solutions and services to customers, operating market-leading approaches to engagement and enablement across the key technology segments of cloud, security, hardware, software, networking and specialist.

-"Because of New Zealand's high percentage of renewable energy, we are a great place to host data centres from an efficiency perspective," says Molloy.
+"Because of New Zealand's high percentage of renewable energy, we are a great place to host data centers from an efficiency perspective," says Molloy.